pombredanne/jsplumb.github.io/_posts/2014-01-28-integrating-jekyll-and-yuidoc.md

 </div>
 ```

 Excellent!
 Or is it?
 The layout file refers to variables like **pageAssets** and **yuiSeedUrl**.
-We need to expose them to Jekyll...which, it
-turns out, is very simple - we just expose them in the front matter.
+We need to expose them to Jekyll.
+Fortunately, this, it turns out, is very simple - we just expose them in the front matter.
 So now **main.handlebars** looks like this:

 ```html
 ---